petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 However, if you really like the Google Docs experience, you can setup the Codespace for
 [live collaboration](https://docs.github.com/en/codespaces/developing-in-a-codespace/working-collaboratively-in-a-codespace).
+Otherwise, collaborators can create their own Codespaces from the same configuration just like we created ours.

 Git is actually quite good at automatically merging changes together, but typically you'll want to make sure no two people are working on the same